 You will learn how to create a Pareto Chart in Excel.
-This is the example:
+This is an example:

-First you will need a data table.
+First, you will need a data table.
 Focus on quality management.
-A simple example for Pareto Diagram is a table where we can find the most common car damages.
-In this example they are: light bulb burned out, dead battery, blown fuse, worn brake pads, flat tire and others.
-The table should include count and cumulated count (preferably in percentage terms) of individual data.
+A simple example of a Pareto Diagram is a table where we can find the most common car damage.
+In this example, they are: light bulbs burned out, dead battery, blown fuse, worn brake pads, flat tire, and others.
+The table should include both the count and the cumulated count (preferably in percentage terms) of individual data points.

 Then, create a chart.
 This should be a column chart.

-The chart is unreadable, because the data value is very different.
+The chart is unreadable because the data values are very different.
 Add a second series of data to increase the transparency of the chart.
-Click on one of the red column as a percentage of the cumulative amount of (tick all) and select 'Format data series' (keyboard shortcut CTRL + 1).
-A dialog box appears, select the 'Plot series on' and 'Secondary axis'.
+Click on one of the red columns as a percentage of the cumulative amount of (tick all) and select 'Format data series' (keyboard shortcut CTRL + 1).
+A dialog box appears.
+Select the 'Plot series on' and 'Secondary axis'.

-Now, Pareto Diagram looks a little bit better.
+Now, the Pareto diagram looks a little bit better.

-You can do some more thing.
-Add a title, format axis and move labels on the bottom.
+You can do some more things.
+Add a title, format axis, and move the labels on the bottom.

-This is the Pareto Diagram ready.
-The columns show the number of occurrence of damages.
-Line chart summarizes the various damages.
-You can see that only 3 most common damages are as much as 75% of the total.
-In just a few moments created a really advanced form of a chart in Excel.
-Pareto diagram is a lot of applications, so this is a useful skill, especially for professionals involved in the control and for the students to various activities and projects.
+This is the Pareto diagram, ready.
+The columns show the number of occurrences of damage.
+A line chart summarizes the various damages.
+You can see that only the 3 most common damage types account for as much as 75% of the total.
+In just a few moments, I created a really advanced form of a chart in Excel.
+The Pareto diagram has a lot of applications, so this is a useful skill, especially for professionals involved in control and for students participating in various activities and projects.